Compassion's Commitment to Child Protection

 We believe the vast majority of Compassion International sponsors and donors share the organization's values of respecting and caring for children, but we must regrettably acknowledge that some people may seek to use our Child Sponsorship Program to gain access to children for inappropriate reasons.
 In response to this sad reality, guidelines for appropriate sponsor-child interactions have been established.

-Sponsors wanting to meet a sponsored child must contact Compassion International at least six weeks prior to the visit.
+Sponsors wanting to meet a sponsored child must contact Compassion International at least eight weeks prior to the visit.
 Sponsor-child visit guidelines must be agreed to by the sponsor before a visit can be arranged.

 Sponsor letters are monitored to ensure the letters children receive are consistent with the values of Compassion's ministry.
 We minister to children in the context of local churches that share a common evangelical statement of faith.
 Any communications, photos or materials inconsistent with these shared beliefs and Christian values will not be forwarded to children.